mudspringhiker/openstreetmap_datawrangling/ReadMe.md

             postcode = 'None'
         return postcode

-The use of the regex above in the function allowed for the 5-digit postcode to be extracted from the jumble if there is a one, instead of doing any manipulations (remove county codes, remove "TX" to obtain the correct format).
+The use of the regex above in the function allowed for the 5-digit postcode to be extracted from the jumble of 5-digit numbers if there is a one, instead of doing any manipulations (remove county codes, remove "TX" to obtain the correct format).

 ### Cleaning Phone Numbers

-A similar approach to auditing post codes was used to audit the phone numbers.
-The regex:
+A similar approach to auditing post codes was used to audit the phone numbers. "phone_re_audit" was used for auditing osm files.

-                                    r'^\d\d\d\-\d\d\d\-\d\d\d\d$'
+    phone_re_audit = re.compile(r'^\d\d\d\-\d\d\d\-\d\d\d\d$')

-was used during auditing.
 I simply chose the xxx-xxx-xxxx format for the phone numbers.
-Auditing gave me the outliers:
+Some of the results of the audit using a similar code as in the auditing of postcodes, are:

     +1 512-472-1666
     (512) 494-9300